 - The wheelchairs are tested in a basic configuration.
 The use in other configurations has not been tested.
-See user manual, section "Test report from dynamic safety restraint test", for test configuration. - Auxiliary wheelchair equipment is either secured to the wheelchair or removed from the wheelchair and secured in the vehicle during transit. (i.e. table trays). - Alterations or substitutions are not to be made to points of the wheelchair or to structural and frame parts without the written consent of Invacare®. - A wheelchair-anchored pelvic belt must be fitted across the wheelchair occupant in addition to the lap and diagonal and restraint (3-point belt). - Belt restraints are not to be held away from the body by wheelchair components or parts such as armrests, postural restraints, wheels, etc. (Picture 22) - The wheelchair must be securely fastened in the vehicle with an ISO 10542-2 approved 4-point belt system, according to the methods described in the manual. - The occupied wheelchair must be tied down in an forwardfacing configuration, with the parking brake applied. - The test dummy weight is 75 kg, according to ISO 7176-19, although the chairs are approved for users up to 125 kg. - The wheelchair backrest should be positioned as close as possible to 90 degrees. - If possible, a headrest should be used during transit, in order to reduce the risk of neck unjury.
+See user manual, section "Test report from dynamic safety restraint test", for test configuration. - Auxiliary wheelchair equipment is either secured to the wheelchair or removed from the wheelchair and secured in the vehicle during transit. (i.e. table trays). - Alterations or substitutions are not to be made to points of the wheelchair or to structural and frame parts without the written consent of Invacare®. - A wheelchair-anchored posture belt must be fitted across the wheelchair occupant in addition to the lap and diagonal and restraint (3-point belt). - Belt restraints are not to be held away from the body by wheelchair components or parts such as armrests, postural restraints, wheels, etc. (Picture 22) - The wheelchair must be securely fastened in the vehicle with an ISO 10542-2 approved 4-point belt system, according to the methods described in the manual. - The occupied wheelchair must be tied down in an forwardfacing configuration, with the parking brake applied. - The test dummy weight is 75 kg, according to ISO 7176-19, although the chairs are approved for users up to 125 kg. - The wheelchair backrest should be positioned as close as possible to 90 degrees. - If possible, a headrest should be used during transit, in order to reduce the risk of neck unjury.
 The headrest should be placed as high as possible.

-Please observe that even if these products and recommendations are provided in order to increase security and safety, injury to vehicle occupants still might occur in the event of a collision or other accidents and no guarantee is given in this respect.

-Correct and Incorrect placements of belt (picture 21)
+Please observe that even if these products and recommendations are provided in order to increase security and safety.
+Correct and incorrect placements of safety belt (picture 21).

-4.3 Restraint methods (picture 22)
+4.3 Restraint systems (picture 22)